Last updated on : 11 Jul, 2025

 While these steps can help manage high PDW, remember that they should be guided by your doctor’s advice.

-Platelet disorders often involve a decrease in the number of platelets, a condition commonly termed thrombocytopenia, or a problem with the function of the platelets.
-These functional disorders may be inherited (although this is rare) or acquired (which is more common).
+Platelet disorders often involve a decrease in the number of platelets, a condition commonly termed thrombocytopenia, or a problem with their function.
+These functional disorders may be inherited (although rare) or acquired (which is more common).

 The major platelet-related blood disorders include:

-Diagnosing platelet disorders involves various tests including blood tests, genetic tests, and, in certain cases, even bone marrow examination.
+Diagnosing platelet disorders involves various tests, including blood tests, genetic tests, and, in some instances, even bone marrow examination.
 The key tests typically include the following:

 Platelet disorders can lead to various complications, such as:

-A high PDW indicates a larger variation in platelet size, which could suggest health conditions like inflammation, anaemia, heart disease, or cancer.
+A high PDW indicates a larger variation in platelet size, which could suggest health conditions like inflammation, diabetes, heart disease, or cancer.
 Follow up with your doctor if your PDW is high.

 A low PDW means your platelets are uniform in size.
 While this can be normal, it may hint at conditions like aplastic anaemia or chemotherapy side effects if other blood results are abnormal.
 Consult your doctor for a diagnosis.

-There’s no direct evidence linking vitamin D deficiency to high PDW.
+No direct evidence links vitamin D deficiency to high PDW.
 However, maintaining healthy vitamin D levels is important for overall health.

-Treating high PDW involves addressing the underlying cause.
+The management of high PDW involves addressing the underlying cause.
 This may include medications for inflammation or lifestyle changes.
-Always follow your doctor’s advice for managing your health.
+Always follow your doctor’s advice in this regard.

 Disclaimer